HaxeFoundation/HaxeManual/content/03-type-system.md

 We learned about the different kinds of types in [Types](types) and it is now time to see how they interact with each other.
 We start off easy by introducing [typedef](type-system-typedef), a mechanism to give a name (or alias) to a more complex type.
 Among other use cases, typedefs will come in handy when working with types that have [type parameters](type-system-type-parameters).

- !!!-REVIEW ME: What is this sentence even referring to?
-"Type groups" is also unclear in the sense that this phrase has not been used before and may have special meaning of some sort-!!!
-A lot of type-safety is achieved by checking if two given types of the type groups above are compatible.
+A significant amount of type-safety is achieved by checking if two given types are compatible.
 Meaning, the compiler tries to perform **unification** between them as detailed in [Unification](type-system-unification).

 All types are organized in **modules** and can be addressed through **paths**.
 [Modules and Paths](type-system-modules-and-paths) will give a detailed explanation of the related mechanics.